Constraints on Relic Magnetic Black Holes: Bounds on EMBHs without Catalysis

+The bounds are shown in Fig.\ref{fig:binarybound}.
+The most notable feature is that they weaken at higher $f$ for EMBHs with masses $10^6-10^7$g.
+Increasing $f$ decreases the typical spacing between EMBHs, which reduces the distance between a binary and the next nearest EMBH, lowering the eccentricity of the most eccentric binaries.
+The merger rate is dominated by these binaries, so decreasing the maximum eccentricity slightly lowers the merger rate.
+This is normally insignificant, but becomes important when friction suppresses binary formation.

-Weaker bounds may be found by doing a separate analysis for heavy EMBHs ($>10^7$g) that are sensitive to friction.
-These EMBHs will form bound pairs if they can traverse the distance separating them within one Hubble time, while infalling at a terminal velocity set by friction, their charge and their initial separation.
-Friction reduces the number of bound pairs that are able to form enough to make the constraint from $\gamma$-ray emission for EMBHs with $M>10^7$g weak compared to the other new constraints presented in this paper.
-For comparison we show a rough estimate of the constraint for EMBHs strongly affected by friction in Figure \ref{fig:binarybound}, but do not include this in our final set of constraints.
+Weaker bounds may be found for heavy EMBHs ($M>10^7$g) by accounting for friction.
+These EMBHs form bound pairs if they can traverse the distance separating them within one Hubble time while infalling at a terminal velocity set by friction, their charge, and their initial separation.
+Friction reduces the number of bound pairs, so the constraint from gamma-ray emission for EMBHs with $M>10^7$g is weak compared to the other new constraints presented in this paper.
+For comparison, we show a rough constraint for EMBHs strongly affected by friction in Fig.\ref{fig:binarybound}, but do not include this in our final set of constraints.